-Ingested CBD- Swallowing CBD takes several hours for it passes through the digestive system and be metabolized by the liver.
-People usually ingest CBD as a oil, food, beverage or capsule.
+Ingested CBD- Swallowing CBD takes several hours for it passes through the digestive system and is metabolized by the liver.
+People usually ingest CBD as an oil, food, beverage or capsule.

-Sublingual CBD- CBD taken as a sublingual (under the tongue) is absorbed rapidly into the bloodstream through mucus membranes in the mouth.
+Sublingual CBD- CBD taken as a sublingual (under the tongue) is absorbed rapidly into the bloodstream through mucous membranes in the mouth.
 Sublingual CBD oils and CBD tinctures can be a very effective way to take CBD.
 Sublingual CBD should be held under the tongue for several seconds to ensure maximum absorption.
-Get more information about sublingual CBD products.

 Topical CBD- CBD can also be infused into products, such as creams and applied to the skin to relieve pain and reduce inflammation directly.

 Inhaled CBD- CBD can be inhaled as an e-liquid.
-Inhaling CBD is absorbed rapidly into the bloodstream through mucus membranes in the mouth and soft tissue in the throat and lungs.
+Inhaling CBD is absorbed rapidly into the bloodstream through mucous membranes in the mouth and soft tissue in the throat and lungs.

 HOW TO GET CBD PRODUCTS?

 Many Australians choose to import CBD products for personal use, from countries where CBD is readily available and responsibly regulated.
 The most common way to take CBD is as a sublingual solution.
 For more information about sublingual CBD products, follow the link below.